ghalaDS/AutoSense-Arduino/README.md

 This project is a smart energy-saving system that uses a **PIR motion sensor** and a **push button** to control a real light bulb using a **relay**.
 The bulb only turns ON if **motion is detected** *and* **the button is pressed**.
 When motion stops, the bulb shuts off automatically.

+### Features
+- Combines motion detection (PIR) and manual input (button)
+- Controls a real AC bulb using a relay module
+- Automatically shuts off the bulb when no motion is detected
+- Ideal for smart energy-saving lighting in controlled environments
+- Safe to use with 220V devices through relay isolation

 ### Project Preview

 <table>